machineweb/machineweb.github.io/_posts/2016-10-12-new-website.md

 Floydians,

-We've completely overhauled our website!
+We've redone our website!
 Feel free to leave any feedback in the comments.